w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ## Register Parachain State and Code

-The next step is to register the parachain's genesis wasm and state.
+The next step is to register the parachain's genesis wasm and state, which you should have generated earlier.

 :::info